c0c0n3/kitt4sme/arch/catalogue/README.md

 * Vision for Quality Excellence.
 Deep learning image processing by Rovimatica to inspect and evaluate the quality of manufacturing parts.
-* Shop Floor Anomalies Detection System.
-Ginkgo's machine learning solution to early detection of manufacturing parts defects.
+* [Shop Floor Anomaly Detection System][anomaly].
+Ginkgo's machine learning solution for real-time welding point anomaly detection and welding output Joules forecasting.
 * Milling Quality Control.
 CSIC's solution for quality control of micro-mechanical milling operations originally developed in the GAMHE 5.0 pilot line.